serial-coder/huawei-block-list/README.md

 ### Usage Behaviors

 Mostly like every normal users do.
 Brought back to Songkran Festival to try one of the best camera phones in the world.
 Listening to Blackpink's new album.
 Reading articles.
 Tweeting.

-## Timeline

-- **April 22, 2019**: Received a message from Huawei Thailand for supporting.
-They will try to coordinate with Huawei HQ.
-- **April 23, 2019**: Sent more information about an analysis `www.beian.gov.cn` to Huawei Thailand